How to Grow a Chestnut Tree from Seed (Timelapse)

 3. Cover it with 2–3 cm of soil and water gently.

-4. Place the pot in a bright, cool spot and keep the soil slightly moist.
+4. Put the pot in a bright, cool spot and keep the soil slightly moist.

 Young chestnut seedlings growing together in a tray

-After a few weeks, the first chestnut seedlings pop through the surface and start unfolding their leaves.
-Grouped together they quickly look like a small jungle – perfect for time-lapse and for your inner tree-hugger.
+After a few weeks the first chestnut seedlings push through the surface and start unfolding their leaves.
+Grouped together they quickly look like a small jungle – perfect for a timelapse and for your inner tree-hugger.

-Whether you keep them in pots for a while or plan to plant them outside later, chestnut trees appreciate a few basic conditions.
+Whether you keep them in pots for a while or plan to plant them out later, chestnut trees appreciate a few basic conditions.
+For the botanical detail on Castanea sativa, the RHS has a solid sweet chestnut profile.

 For cold stratification, keep the nuts around 1–4°C (34–39°F) in the fridge.
 After planting, they germinate best between 18–24°C (65–75°F).
-Once established outdoors, chestnut trees are pretty hardy and can handle typical temperate climates.
+Once established outdoors, chestnut trees are hardy and handle typical temperate climates well.

 Young chestnut trees need consistently moist soil, especially in the first year.
-Water when the top layer feels dry, but don’t let the pots sit in standing water.
-Later, when planted outside, deep but less frequent watering encourages strong root systems.
+Water when the top layer feels dry, but never let the pots sit in standing water.
+Outdoors, deep but less frequent watering encourages strong roots.

-Chestnut trees love full sun.
-Aim for at least 6–8 hours of direct light per day.
-Indoor seedlings do best near a bright south-facing window or under a grow light until they are ready for the great outdoors.
+Chestnut trees love full sun – aim for at least 6–8 hours of direct light per day.
+Indoor seedlings do best near a bright south-facing window or under a grow light until they’re ready for the great outdoors.

-Why Growing Chestnut Trees from Seed Is Fun
+Why Growing Chestnut Trees from Seed Is So Satisfying

 Growing a chestnut tree from seed is basically slow-motion wizardry: you put a shiny brown nut in soil and, months later, you have actual tiny trees.
-The time lapse shows the whole story in fast forward, but seeing the seedlings stretch and leaf out in real life is even better.
+The timelapse shows the whole story in fast-forward, but watching the seedlings stretch and leaf out in real life is even better.

 Can I grow chestnut trees in pots?

-Yes, for the first years you can keep them in large containers.
+Yes.
+For the first few years you can keep them in large containers.
 Long term they prefer to live in the ground with plenty of root space.

-For most chestnut species: yes.
-Without a cold period, the germination rate is much lower.
+For most sweet chestnut species, yes.
+Without a cold period the germination rate is much lower.
 The fridge trick is the easiest way to simulate winter.

 Are all chestnuts edible?

-No!
-Only sweet chestnuts (Castanea) are edible.
-Horse chestnuts (Aesculus) are toxic.
-Make sure you know which species you’re collecting before snacking or planting.
+No. Only sweet chestnuts (Castanea) are edible.
+Horse chestnuts (Aesculus) are toxic, so make sure you know which species you are collecting before snacking or planting.

 You May Also Like